 “The quality and standard of the work by the Surface Pattern students at UWTSD is so professionally executed.
 The collaborative effort of the whole programme team should be commended.
 Every students' submitted design work would compete in the market they were intended.”

-Students can also take up the opportunity to study a semester in the USA and Canada.
+Students can also take up the opportunity to study a semester in the Europe, USA or Canada.